 Tears of peroneus brevis tendon represent a cause of underdiagnosed lateral ankle pain and instability.
 The typical clinical presentation is a retro-malleolar pain, in some cases associated with palpable swelling around the fibular malleolus, and pain with activity and difficulty walking

-We present a case of peroneus brevis split lesion with superior peroneal retinaculum avulsion in a young athlete who referred to the emergency ward of our hospital with pain at the left ankle after an inversion injury.
-An early diagnosis allowed to timely treat the injury and promptly resume agonistic activity, after a rehabilitation training.
+We present a case of peroneus brevis split lesion with superior peroneal retinaculum avulsion in a young athlete who referred to the emergency ward of our hospital left ankle pain after an inversion injury.
+An early diagnosis allowed treating the injury, promptly resuming sport activity, after rehabilitation training.
 Surgical reconstruction key-points and post-surgical follow-up were also discussed.
-A lately diagnosis would have caused a worsening of symptomatology and an increase in recovery times.
+A late diagnosis would have caused a symptomatology worsening and an increased recovery time.

+Key words: Multimodal Imaging; Tendon Injuries; Orthopedic Surgical Procedures; sport medicine; Athletic Performance.

+Core tip (no more than 100 words):